The 7 best cycling holidays in Europe

 Specialist cycling insurance through Cycleplan

-Thousands of cyclists head off on cycling holidays in Europe and around the world every year, and it’s not hard to see why.
+Thousands of cyclists head off on cycling holidays in Europe and worldwide every year, and it’s not hard to see why.

-However, as fun and exciting as cycling holidays can be, they’re not without risk, which is why you may want to consider protecting yourself and your gear with specialist cycling insurance before travelling anywhere.
+However, as fun and exciting as cycling holidays can be, they’re not without risk, so you may want to consider protecting yourself and your gear with specialist cycling insurance before travelling anywhere.

 Through Cycleplan, you can get cover for theft, loss, and accidental damage up to £30,000.
 You can also opt for Worldwide and European cycle insurance when you take out a policy to give you peace of mind when cycling abroad.